 You want a power paddle:

-there's good pop here for beginners and intermediates, but it's not as powerful as the Six Zero Black Opal or Boomstik.
+there's good pop for beginners and intermediates, but it's not as powerful as many of the others on this list.

 Pass if: